OlgaUtochka/FSDK_docs/README.md

 ## Getting Started with Trial

 To get started with Face SDK, you need to download [Face SDK Trial](https://face.3divi.com/products/face_sdk).
 The trial license is valid for 14 days and fully portable.
-The trial version of 3DiVi Face SDK has the following limitations:
+The trial version has the following limitations:
 * runtime limit (3 minutes);
 * number of each component (5);
 * maximum size of the search index (1000 images).